 Working Together Online

-Since 2004, I have been successfully working with students from from across the country, around the world, and in my own local area, using the Internet, email, and the telephone.
+Since 2003, I have been successfully working with students from across the country, around the world, as well as my own local area, using the Internet, email, and the telephone.

 The technologies I use include: